 5) Cite Your Sources

 Ethical online behaviour demands proper attribution for shared content.
 When reposting, always credit the original creator, be it a meme or a photo.
-With images, ensure you have the right to share—whether it's a purchased stock photo, a CC0 image not requiring attribution, an image with necessary creator credit, or one you've personally created.
+With images, ensure you have the right to share; whether it's a purchased stock photo, a Creative Commons Zero (CC0) image not requiring attribution, an image with necessary creator credit, or one you've personally created.
 Respecting copyrights and crediting sources is vital for ethical Social Media engagement.

 6) Use Ethical AI Tools

-For Social Media marketing, opt for AI tools from trusted sources that prioritise ethical standards.
+For Social Media marketing, opt for Artificial Intelligence (AI) tools from trusted sources that prioritise ethical standards.
 Maintain transparency with your audience about the usage of AI in your strategies.
 Thoroughly examine the data privacy measures of the AI tools to ensure they conform to your ethical principles and legal obligations.
 Remember, AI isn't infallible—always verify the accuracy of the information before disseminating it.

 7) Don't Spread Misinformation